-oleochemical industry to be a major raw materials producer for the cosmetic industry.
+This natural trend has opened up opportunities for the oleochemical industry to be a major raw materials producer for the cosmetic industry.
 Oleochemicals are chemicals derived from oils and fats but in Malaysia, majority of them are derived from palm oil and palm kernel oil.
 Oleochemicals such as glycerine, palmitic acid, lauric acid, myristic acid and their esters are widely used in lotion and cream formulations for various purposes.
-Since palm based oleochemicals are plant derived, products formulated using them are expected to be mild, formulated using them are expected to be mild, environmentally friendly and acceptable to all religions.
+Since palm based oleochemicals are plant derived. products formulated using them are expected to be mild. environmentally friendly and acceptable to all religions.